 The works on display include photographs, paintings, tapestry, carpets, sculpture, armory, ceramics and furniture.
-Some of the two hundred galleries even include complete historic sites such as a buddhist temple.
-Its paintings collection includes works from renowned artists like Picasso, Van Gogh, Rubens and Renoir.
+Some of the two hundred galleries even include complete historic sites, such as a Buddhist temple.
+Its collection of paintings includes works from renowned artists like Picasso, Van Gogh, Rubens and Renoir.

 The building, designed by Horace Trumbauer, Julian Abele, Clark Zantzinger and Charles Borie, was inspired by Greek temples.
 An imposing flight of stairs leads to an open court bordered by three connected neoclassical temples.

 Construction started in 1916, but not enough money had been raised to complete the whole building, so the wings were completed first.
 These opened to the public in 1926.
 Two years later, with additional funding provided by the city and donations, the central temple was finally built.

 In 2007 the Museum of Art opened an expansion in the nearby Perelman building, a historical Art Deco building constructed in 1927 as the Fidelity Mutual Life Insurance Company Building.
 The building was designed by the same firm that designed the main Museum of Art building.